httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Usage with encryption

-Digest may expose information details of encrypted payload when the checksum is computed on the unecrypted data.
+Digest may expose information details of encrypted payload when the checksum is computed on the unencrypted data.
 An example of that is the use of the `id-sha-256` digest algorithm in conjuction with the encrypted content-coding {{?RFC8188}}.